RecruitGo

 5 min read

-Overview of Foreign Ownership Rules and Restrictions in Vietnam
+Foreign Ownership Rules in Vietnam

 Vietnam's investment framework operates under a Negative List.
 Business sectors in Vietnam are grouped into three tiers: fully open, conditional, and prohibited.
 To identify sectors, the country uses a classification system or a VSIC (Vietnam Standard Industrial Classification) code, with each belonging to a specific category in the Negative List.